Swiftie Fandom

 “Hey, Stop” In “Bad Blood”

-A very recent addition to the Eras Tour fan chant list is from when Swift yelled at a security guard at one of her concerts, while defending a fan.
-While the entire sound from the night is currently going viral on TikTok, it looks like the “hey, stop” is specifically a fan fave and will be something some Swifties will yell out during “Bad Blood.”
+A recent addition to the Eras Tour fan chant list is from when Swift yelled at a security guard at one of her concerts, while defending a fan.
+While the entire sound from the night went viral on TikTok, the “hey, stop” is specifically a fan fave and is something some Swifties yell out during “Bad Blood.”

 Lyrics: “'Cause baby, now we've got bad blood”